zaiisao/Documentation/en/Audio Broadcast/voice_changer_apple.md

 ## Demo project

 We provide open-source demo iOS projects on GitHub.
-You can try the demo and refer to the source code.
+You can try [Agora-RTC-With-Voice-Changer-iOS](https://github.com/AgoraIO/Advanced-Audio/tree/master/iOS%26macOS/Agora-RTC-With-Voice-Changer-iOS) for Swift and refer to the source code in [`EffectViewController.swift`](https://github.com/AgoraIO/Advanced-Audio/blob/master/iOS%26macOS/Agora-RTC-With-Voice-Changer-iOS/Agora-RTC-With-Voice-Changer-iOS/EffectViewController.swift).

-- [Agora-RTC-With-Voice-Changer-iOS](https://github.com/AgoraIO/Advanced-Audio/tree/master/Voice-Changer/Agora-RTC-With-Voice-Changer-iOS) for Swift.
-Refer to the code in [`EffectViewController.swift`](https://github.com/AgoraIO/Advanced-Audio/blob/master/Voice-Changer/Agora-RTC-With-Voice-Changer-iOS/Agora-RTC-With-Voice-Changer-iOS/EffectViewController.swift).
-- [Agora-RTC-With-Voice-Changer-iOS-Objective-C](https://github.com/AgoraIO/Advanced-Audio/tree/master/Voice-Changer/Agora-RTC-With-Voice-Changer-iOS-Objective-C) for Objective-C. Refer to the code in [`EffectTableViewController.m`](https://github.com/AgoraIO/Advanced-Audio/blob/master/Voice-Changer/Agora-RTC-With-Voice-Changer-iOS-Objective-C/Agora-RTC-With-Voice-Changer-iOS-Objective-C/EffectTableViewController.m).

 ## Considerations
 The API methods have return values.
 If the method call fails, the return value is < 0.